Documents to submit when applying for a child’s passport

 When you apply for a passport for a child, you also need to submit

-You must include all documentation supporting the application each time you apply, even if the child previously had a passport.
+You must include all documents supporting the application each time you apply, even if the child previously had a passport.
 We review these each time we get an application for a child.

 Proof of the child’s Canadian citizenship

-If you apply by mail, we’ll return the document to you with the new passport.
-If you apply in person at a passport office, we’ll review the document and then return it to you.
+If you apply by mail, any original documents will be mailed back to you.
+They may be sent separately from your passport.
+If you apply either in person at a passport office or a government of Canada office outside Canada, we’ll review the documents and then return them to you.

 If your child was born in Canada